smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

     }

-After fixing this and running the build, the TypeScript code-generator plugin will create a new artifact under ``build/smithy/source/typescript-ssdk-codegen``.
+After fixing this, run the build command again.
+The build should now succeed.
+The TypeScript code-generator plugin will create a new artifact under ``build/smithy/source/typescript-ssdk-codegen``.
 This artifact contains the generated server SDK (SSDK), which we will use in our back-end.

 Implementing the server
 =======================